Rob Younger: Biography

-Younger and Keeley formed the Other Side in 1978 with Clyde Bramley on bass guitar and Charlie Georges on guitar (both ex-the Hellcats).
-Mark Kingsmill (also ex-the Hellcats) replaced Keeley on drums.
+Younger formed the Other Side in 1978 with Clyde Bramley on bass guitar and Charlie Georgees on guitar (ex-the Hellcats). and Mark Kingsmill (also ex-the Hellcats) Ron Keeley replaced Kingsmill on drums.
 The group disbanded in the following year.
-In 1980 Younger was involved in production work on a four-track extended play, The Visitors, by local punk group of the same name – which included former band mates Hoyle, Keeley and Tek.
+In 1980 Younger was involved in production work on a four-track extended play, The Visitors, by local punk group of the same name – which included former bandmates Hoyle, Keeley and Tek.

 The New Christs were formed in 1980 as a hard rock group by Younger and Bramley (ex-the Hitmen) with Bruce "Cub" Callaway on guitar (X-Men, the Saints), John Hoey on keyboards (X-Men) and Don McGloneon on drums (Bedhogs).
 The line-up never performed live but released a single, "Face a New God" (1981), which was co-written by Younger and Callaway.
 McFarlane described it as "searing acid-punk" which has "since emerged as one of the most collectable artefacts of the Australian punk/new wave era."
 The group disbanded later that year.

 Early in 1981 Younger, Gilbert and Tek formed a short-term punk super-group, New Race, with Ron Asheton (of the Stooges, Iggy Pop Band) on guitar, and Dennis "Machine Gun" Thompson (of MC5) on drums.
 They toured Australia's east coast during April and May and recorded a live album, The First and Last, which was issued posthumously in the following year.
 It was co-produced by Younger with Charles Fisher and Alan Thorne.
 McFarlane felt it was "one of the greatest live albums in the history of Australian rock'n'roll... hard'n'fast Detroit rock'n'roll at its very best, with Tek and Asheton's incendiary guitar interplay well to the fore."